hfour/wsrun/README.md

 `yarn wsrun build --stages` will build all packages, in stages, starting from those that don't depend on other packages.

-`yarn wsrun watch planc --r` will watch planc and all of its dependencies.
+`yarn wsrun watch planc -r` will watch planc and all of its dependencies.

-`yarn wsrun build h4zip --r --stages` will build all the deps. in order, then build h4zip
+`yarn wsrun build h4zip -r --stages` will build all the deps. in order, then build h4zip

 `yarn wsrun clean` will remove the build folders in every package.